 Termination Refund of contributions Age/Service requirement Termination of service as a judge.
 Amount Member's contributions with 6.00% interest through June 30, 2011, compounded daily.
 Beginning July 1, 2011, a member's contributions increase at 4.00% interest compounded daily.
 Beginning July 1, 2018, a member's contributions increase at 3.00% interest compounded daily.
 If a member is vested, a deferred annuity may be elected in lieu of a refund.
 Deferred benefit Age/service requirement Five years of Allowable Service.
 Amount Benefit computed under law in effect at termination.
 Amount is payable at normal or early retirement.
 If a member terminated employment prior to July 1, 1997 but was not eligible to commence their pension before July 1, 1997, an actuarial increase shall be made for the change in the post-retirement interest rates from 5.00% to 6.00%.
 Form of payment Same as for retirement.
-Optional form conversion factors Actuarially equivalent factors based on RP-2000 for healthy annuitants, white collar adjustment, projected to 2022 using scale AA, set back one year for males and set back two years for females, blended 80% males, and 6.50% interest.
-The actuarially equivalent factors are currently being updated to reflect changes adopted during the 2018 legislative session.
+Optional form conversion factors Effective July 1, 2019 and phased in over a 24-month period, actuarially equivalent factors based on the RP-2014 mortality table for healthy annuitants for a member turning age 66 in 2021, reflecting projected mortality improvements using Scale MP-2017, white collar adjustment, blended 70% males, 5.65% post-retirement interest, and 7.50% pre-retirement interest.
+Reflecting statutory requirements, joint and survivor factors are based on an interest assumption of 6.50%.
 Combined service annuity Members are eligible for combined service benefits if they: (a.)
 Have sufficient allowable service in total that equals or exceeds the applicable service credit vesting requirement of the retirement plan with the longest applicable service credit vesting requirement; (b.)
 Have at least six months of allowable service credit in each plan worked under; and (c.)
 Are not in receipt of a benefit from another plan, or have applied for benefits with an effective date within one year.
 Members who meet the above requirements must have their benefit based on the following: (a.)
 Allowable service in all covered plans are combined in order to determine eligibility for early retirement; and (b.)
 Average salary is based on the high five consecutive years during their entire service in all covered plans.
-Changes in plan provisions Interest accrued on member contributions will decrease from 4.0% to 3.0%, beginning July 1, 2018.
-An end date of July 1, 2048 was added for the \$6 million state contribution.
+Changes in plan provisions There have been no changes in plan provisions since the prior valuation.